michaelvenables/education-assignments-technical-writer-venables/Technical writer assignment/content.md

 ## Content

-### What is the difference between push, pull, and fetch?
+### What's the difference between git push, git fetch, and git pull commands?

 - `git push` - sent changes from a local branch to a remote repo
 - `git fetch` - get changes from a remote repo into your tracking branch